Select Page

 The Society

-Sound of Dragon Society was registered as a non-profit society in BC in August 2013 to produce the inaugural Sound of Dragon Music Festival in May 2014, under the leadership of artistic director Lan Tung.
-The first directors were Bob Baker, Dorothy Chang, Gloria Wong, Cal Koat, and Naomi Liu.
-The 3-day festival was held at the Roundhouse, with outreach events at Dr. Sun Yat-Sen Garden, Richmond Public Library & Performance Hall, Vancouver Public Library, and Burnaby Shadbolt Centre for the Arts.
+Based in Vancouver, the Sound of Dragon Society was registered as a non-profit society in 2013 under the leadership of artistic director Lan Tung.
+The first board members were Bob Baker, Dorothy Chang, Gloria Wong, Cal Koat, and Naomi Liu.
+Our regular activities include producing a bi-annual festival, concerts, and outreach events to celebrate Chinese heritage and innovation.

-For such a great undertaking, the society saw the value of collaboration and worked closely with Vancouver Inter-Cultural Orchestra, Orchid Ensemble, Roundhouse, and the Taiwanese Canadian Cultural Society.
+The inaugural Sound of Dragon Music Festival in May 2014 was held at the Roundhouse, with outreach events at Dr. Sun Yat-Sen Garden, Richmond Public Library & Performance Hall, Vancouver Public Library, and Burnaby Shadbolt Centre for the Arts.
 The festival presented Vancouver’s entire Chinese music community, showcasing ancient repertoire, contemporary compositions, jazz, world, fusion, and avant-garde improvisation in solo, chamber, and orchestral performances in over 20 concerts.
 This was important for the festival’s first year as it aimed to seek a new and broader definition of Chinese music to reflect its contemporary development in Canada.
 In addition, free public events included workshops, video screening, interdisciplinary performances and installation, and “Chinese instrument petting zoo”.

 The Sound of Dragon Society is the only presenter in Canada devoted to presenting contemporary music of Chinese roots or influences.
-It is the voice of the highly achieved freelance and professional Chinese Canadian musicians who transform their traditions and strike for innovation.
-It provides the platform to showcase their works, and the opportunity to collaborate and develop.
+It is the voice of the highly achieved professional Chinese Canadian musicians who transform their traditions and strike for innovation.
+These include many individuals who otherwise have no access to government supports requiring non-profit status.